yaardost100/CodingStandards/dotnet-core-codecoverage.md

 Copy the following files the the root of the repo.

-1. scripts/AddCoverlet.ps1
+1. AddCoverlet.ps1
-2. scripts/AddSonar.ps1
+2. AddSonar.ps1
-3. scripts/CleanCode.ruleset
+3. CleanCode.ruleset
-4. scripts/RunTestCoverage.ps1
+4. RunTestCoverage.ps1
 5. .editorconfig
 6. .gitignore